amart42/FinalProject_Group1/README.md

 Player Character - Mid-Evil knight in armor, they are the main characater tasked with assassinating the king and hte drivign force behind the plot.
 They have sword, shield, and bow

-Sword Knight - Engages in sword combat with the player Shield Kight - Uses a shield to get close to a player and knock them black Flying Monster - Shoots projectiles at player, forces them to use bow combat King - The final boss in game, the goal of the main character is the kill them
+Sword Knight - Engages in sword combat with the player

+Shield Kight - Uses a shield to get close to a player and knock them black

+Flying Monster - Shoots projectiles at player, forces them to use bow combat, They have a swoop attack so the player doesnt run out of arrows

+King - The final boss in game, the goal of the main character is the kill them

 *Describe the character.
 It is a playable character or NPC.
 How does this character fit into the story, etc.